Part I

 Before the tap runs, place your palm on the glass.

-Imagine your skin as a valley floor, awaiting dew.
+Imagine your skin as valley floor awaiting dew.

 Proceed slowly.

-As though signing a treaty older than the language.
+As though signing a treaty older than language.

 Because you are.